scheehan/htmx_inputbox_click_password_suggestion/README.md

 ## How it works

 The problem try to address were randomise cryptographic token whenever a request triggered.
 Typical users account creation often from web sites.
-Thus, Demonstration uses web framework Flask to rander web input box html elements for password input, after password string submitted, received password will be display within a div tag html element.
+Thus, Demonstration uses web framework Flask to render web input box html elements for password input, after password string submitted, received password will be display within a div tag html element.

 [Flask][2] is a Web application framework allow to develop web applications easily with python code.
 Coupled together with web template engine [jinja2][3] to render a dynamix web page.